The Greenway Business Improvement District (BID)

 Despite efforts over the years, the Greenway has never been supported by a long-term funding plan.
 Since its inception, the Greenway has been financed by a series of leases with the Commonwealth of Massachusetts and supplemented by the Conservancy’s own fundraising and revenue as well as unstructured contributions from abutters.

-Today, a sustainable, fair, and long-term solution is now possible through a collaboration with the Commonwealth of Massachusetts, City of Boston, Greenway Conservancy, and abutter properties to fund the costs of the Greenway.
-This foundation of this arrangement, including the initiation of a BID campaign, came together through a memorandum of understanding facilitated by public sector leaders and A Better City representing the abutter community in June 2017.
+A sustainable, fair, and long-term solution was made possible through a collaboration with the Commonwealth of Massachusetts, City of Boston, Greenway Conservancy, and abutter properties to fund the costs of the Greenway.
+The foundation of this arrangement came together thorugh a memorandum of understand faciliated by public sector leaders in June 2017.
+After nearly a yearlong effort by the Greenway property owners coordinated by A Better City, Boston City Council approved the Greenway Business Improvement District (BID) in April 2018.

-A Greenway BID is the mechanism that will allow abutters to contribute directly towards Greenway costs – helping protect and support the arts, programming, and greenery that make up this gem of downtown.
+The Greenway BID will allow abutters to contribute directly towards Greenway costs – helping protect and support the arts, programming, and greenery that make up this gem of downtown.

 A BETTER CITY & THE GREENWAY EFFORT